amyyip-w/GAMECO---Video-Game-Marketing-Budget-Analysis/README.md

 # GAMECO-Video-Game-Marketing-Budget-Analysis
 ## Project Description
-Purpose of the project is to perform analysis on global video games sales to determine the distribution of the marketing budget between regions.
+Purpose of the project is to perform a descriptive analysis on global video games sales to determine the distribution of the marketing budget between regions.

 ## Folders Upload Descriptions
 * PowerPoint presentation sent to client.